stonepros/stone/doc/radosgw/multisite.rst

 multiple epochs for tracking changes to the configuration.
 In Kraken, the ``ceph-radosgw`` daemons handle the synchronization, eliminating the need for a separate synchronization agent.
-Additionally, the new approach to synchronization allows the Ceph Object Gateway to operate with an "active-active" configuration instead of "active-passive".
+Additionally, the new approach to synchronization allows the Stone Object Gateway to operate with an "active-active" configuration instead of "active-passive".

 Requirements and Assumptions
 ============================

-A multi-site configuration requires at least two Ceph storage clusters, preferably given a distinct cluster name.
-At least two Ceph object gateway instances, one for each Ceph storage cluster.
+A multi-site configuration requires at least two Stone storage clusters, preferably given a distinct cluster name.
+At least two Stone object gateway instances, one for each Stone storage cluster.

-This guide assumes at least two Ceph storage clusters are in geographically separate locations; however, the configuration can work on the same site.
-This guide also assumes two Ceph object gateway servers named ``rgw1`` and ``rgw2``.
+This guide assumes at least two Stone storage clusters are in geographically separate locations; however, the configuration can work on the same site.
+This guide also assumes two Stone object gateway servers named ``rgw1`` and ``rgw2``.

-.. important:: Running a single Ceph storage cluster is NOT recommended unless you have
+.. important:: Running a single Stone storage cluster is NOT recommended unless you have
                low latency WAN connections.

 A multi-site configuration requires a master zone group and a master